 The regulation also established requirements that build on existing CWA requirements to coordinate with the U.S. Fish and Wildlife Service prior to issuing NPDES permits.
 Pursuant to 40 CFR 125.98(h), upon receipt of an NPDES permit 316(b) application for an existing facility subject to the rule, the Director (IDEM) must forward a copy of the permit application to the appropriate Field Office of the U.S. Fish and Wildlife Service for a 60-day review.
-A copy of this permit application was sent to the Bloomington Field Office of the U.S. Fish and Wildlife Service March 21, 2022.
-Mr. Dan Sparks of that office responded by email on May 25, 2022 and stated that "[t]here are no federal aquatic endangered species in Lake Michigan so I do not have any comments on this facility."
+A copy of this permit application was sent to the Bloomington Field Office of the U.S. Fish and Wildlife Service for a factor the U.S. Fish and Wildlife Service for a 60-day review.
+A copy of this permit application was sent to the Bloomington Field Office of the U.S. Fish and Wildlife Service for a factor the U.S. Fish and Wildlife Service for a factor to the U.S. Fish and Wildlife Service for a 60-day review.
+A copy of this permit application was sent to the Bloomington Field Office of the U.S. Fish and Wildlife Service for a 60-day review.
+A copy of this permit application was sent to the Bloomington Field Office of the U.S. Fish and Wildlife Service for a 60-day review.
+A copy of this permit application was sent to the Bloomington Field Office of the U.S. Fish and Wildlife Service March 15, 2022.
+On May 17, 2022, USFWS stated that since "there are no federally threatened or endangered species in [Lake Michigan] that would be in the action area," they will not be submitting official comments.